mholling/nswtopo/doc/command/overlay.md

 These options will override styles set in a KML file.
 There are also useful for GPX files, which do not include style information.
 Opacities are given as a value between 0 and 1.
 Colours can be either an *RGB triplet* (e.g. *#800080*), *web colour* name (e.g. *purple*) or *none*.

 The `--stroke-dasharray` option is useful for display a track as a dashed line.
-For example, to add unmarked firetrails to a map as a dashed orange line:
+For example, to add unmarked firetrails to a map in dashed orange:

 ```
 nswtopo overlay --stroke "#FF7518" --stroke-width 0.3 --stroke-dasharray 1.8,0.6 -s map.tgz tracks.gpx